Skip to content

 Truto supports two inbound webhook ingestion patterns: account-specific and environment-integration fan-out.
 When an event arrives from a provider, Truto uses JSONata-based configuration for provider-specific event normalization.

-Outbound delivery to your customer endpoints uses a queue and object-storage claim-check pattern with signed payloads.
+Outbound delivery to your customer endpoints uses signed payloads with alarm-driven retries.
 Because normalized payloads can exceed standard HTTP size limits, large payloads are written to object storage, and a reference is sent to your endpoint.

 You must verify the X-Truto-Signature header on every incoming request to ensure the event actually originated from your new infrastructure and was not spoofed.